SebastianGlavind/SebastianGlavind.github.io/_pages/about.md

 Research projects
 ======

-I am and have be actively involved in a wide range of research projects, which are listed below with brief descriptions.
+I am and have been actively involved in a wide range of research projects, which are listed below with brief descriptions.

 Ongoing projects
 ---